offen/docker-volume-backup/README.md

 # SSH_IDENTITY_PASSPHRASE="pass"

 # The credential's account name when using Azure Blob Storage.
+This has to be
+# set when using Azure Blob Storage.

 # AZURE_STORAGE_ACCOUNT_NAME="account-name"